-Commented [BT(13]: Moved from "prudent"
+Commented [BT(10]: Moved from "prudent"

-- d. implementation issues including but not limited to workforce, program or project scalability, program or market continuity, system planning coordination, evaluation, and distribution company management capabilities; and - e\\\risks associated with customers' behavior, responsiveness, and ability to potentially modify usage at certain times and seasons. - I. Risks associated with extended restoration times and the full range of costs associated with widespread outages in either the gas and electric distribution systems, to the extent utilities are proposing continued or expanded ratepayer investment in either or system. - ii.
-When applicable, the distribution company shall assess an investment's: - a. ability to meet the specific identified system needs; - b. review of anticipated reliability as compared to alternatives; - c. operational complexity and flexibility; and - d. resiliency of the system. - iii.
+- d. implementation issues including but not limited to workforce, program or project scalability, program or market continuity, system planning coordination, evaluation, and distribution company management capabilities; and - risks associated with customers' behavior, responsiveness, and ability to e. potentially modify usage at certain times and seasons. - ii.
+When applicable, the distribution company shall assess an investment's: - ability to meet the specific identified system needs; a. - b. review of anticipated reliability as compared to alternatives; - C. operational complexity and flexibility; and - resiliency of the system. d - iii.
 The distribution company shall supply any other information that the company believes supports a finding that an investment is reliable.